dustinc97/Ironicbot/README.md

 # Ironicbot
-A Discord bot with some kpop stuff idk
+A basicbot based Discord bot
 Created by Perfect Irony

-# Built on Discord.py, with Azure and MangoDB
+# Built on Discord.py and Azure
 Thanks to Bagel